-- Support the implementation of B.C.'s Skills and Training Plan by: - o Investing in new or improved skills training equipment, technology and facilities to support accessible skills training opportunities aligned with regional needs. - Leveraging B.C.
-Centres of Training Excellence to increase partnerships between industry and institutions, and identify creative solutions to workforce challenges through the sharing of expertise and coordinated training. - Undertaking a trades awareness campaign that elevates the profile, passion and pride in a skilled trades career. - o Working with partners to support flexible training options for apprentices, allowing them to participate in training that is responsive to employer needs. - Leveraging existing forums and initiatives, such as the Regional and Sectoral Workforce Tables, to better understand regional and sectoral education and training needs.
-Identify and target training and investments to expanding sectors of the economy.
+- Support the implementation of B.C.'s Skills and Training Plan by: - Investing in new or improved skills training equipment, technology and facilities to support accessible skills training opportunities aligned with regional needs. - Leveraging B.C.
+Centres of Training Excellence to increase partnerships between industry and institutions, and identify creative solutions to workforce challenges through the sharing of expertise and coordinated training. - Collaborating with the Ministry of Agriculture, ensure that a Centre of Excellence in Agriculture is created at the University of the Fraser Valley. - Undertaking a trades awareness campaign that elevates the profile, passion and pride in a skilled trades career. - Working with partners to support flexible training options for apprentices, allowing them to participate in training that is responsive to employer needs. - Leveraging existing forums and initiatives, such as the Regional and Sectoral Workforce Tables, to better understand regional and sectoral education and training needs.
+Identify and target training and investments to expanding sectors of the economy. - Ensure our institutions are equipped to prepare graduates for the jobs of the future, and ensure targets are set to match the skills B.C. needs with graduating students.